 - 5. Petitions are to be prepared in accordance with petition formats available in the Graduate Studies Office.
 All petitions must meet the following criteria: - a.
-Approval by the departmental chairperson and graduate program director.
+Approval by the departmental chairperson and Dean, School of Graduate Studies.
 A department is defined for this purpose as an academic discipline. - b.
 Approval by the college level Graduate Council - c.
 Approval by the dean, or in the case of interdisciplinary courses, by the deans of all affected colleges. - d.
-Approval by the director of Graduate Studies - 6.
+Approval by the Dean, School of Graduate Studies. - 6.
 The college level Graduate Council will review all petitions for curriculum changes and, when necessary, make recommendations to the provost. - 7.
-The director of Graduate Studies will publish the Graduate Council's meeting time and place at least one week prior to meeting. - 8.
+The Dean, School of Graduate Studies will publish the Graduate Council's meeting time and place at least one week prior to meeting. - 8.
 All curriculum changes at the University are effective on August 15 each year.